fw-ai-external/reward-kit/development/CONTRIBUTING.md

 pytest --cov=reward_kit
 ```

-We only care about tests/ folder for now since there are a lot of other repos
+We can focus on tests/ and examples/ folder for now since there are a lot of other repos

 ### Writing Tests